 “There is no kind way to rip the skin off animals’ backs,” says Imbruglia.
 “Anyone who wears any fur shares the blame for the torture and gruesome deaths of millions of animals each year.”

 Saving animals is as simple as choosing luxurious faux fur or cozy polyester fleece.
 Stylish cruelty-free clothing is available in every price range from a growing selection of catalogs, specialty shops, and department stores.
-While many designers—including Ralph Lauren, Stella McCartney, Betsey Johnson, Marc Bouwer, and Peter Morrissey—have shunned fur, Armani refuses to permanently rid his collections of animal skins.
+Many designers—including Armani, Ralph Lauren, Stella McCartney, Betsey Johnson, Marc Bouwer, and Peter Morrissey—have shunned fur.